MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD12_LAB_MANUAL.md

 #### Scenario

-In this exercise, you will first enable working with sessions.
-You will then Write an action in the first controller.
-After that you will write the content of the second controller.
-Finally, you will run the application and navigate from view to view.
+To retain information across requests, state should be used in the web application.
+In this exercise you will use session state to manage state in the web application.

 The main tasks for this exercise are as follows: